DocHatty/Vulpes-Celare/README.md

 ## Why Vulpes Celare?

-Clinical documentation drives medical education, research, and innovation—but safely sharing it remains a persistent challenge.
+Clinical documentation drives medical education, research, and innovation - but safely sharing it remains a persistent challenge.

-**Most PHI redaction tools are opaque black-boxes where you can't inspect what happens.** Vulpes Celare is fully open source—every decision is traceable.
+**Most PHI redaction tools are opaque black-boxes where you can't inspect what happens.** Vulpes Celare is fully open source - every decision is traceable.

 **Generic tools aren't tuned for medical vocabulary.** We're healthcare-native, built for US medical formats from day one.